Randy Tischler Verified

 Like most therapists, I've studied extensively and have years of experience.
 But I've also grappled with many of the issues that we all struggle with, including personal and relationship, vocational, spiritual, parenting, etc. In other words, I can relate to where you’re at and provide the guidance you need.

-I was raised modern Orthodox (not currently practicing), and have deeply explored Buddhist thought.
-I've raised 3 kids, made a variety of career choices (including 15 years in high tech), and made aliya as a teen, and then again as an adult parent.
+I was raised modern Orthodox and have gone through various stations on my spiritual journey, so can appreciate a wide range of approaches to Jewish expression, practice and identity.
+I have also deeply explored Buddhist thought.
+I've raised kids, made a variety of career choices (including 15 years in high tech), and made aliya as a teen, and then again as an adult parent.
 I've spent my life studying, and fascinated by, the complexity of human life, including the challenges we face and the choices we have to make.
 I've helped many hundreds of clients deal with theirs.

 Location is no barrier - I will gladly conduct sessions by Zoom, Skype, Whatsapp.